01 Oct 4 Tips for Successful Remote Teaching

 As educators, we continue to prove our resiliency, innovation and commitment to our students.
 We are navigating through a new era of education and have learned a lot—and have a lot more to learn.

 Teachers love to learn.
 We crack open books, ask each other questions—and we want to add one more resource from which you can gather new ideas from practicing educators and experts in the field.
-Twice a month, we will be bringing together tips on how we can support our students across pillars of remote teaching: Community, Communication & Collaboration, Assessment and Accessibility.
+Monthly, we will be bringing together tips on how we can support our students across pillars of remote teaching: Community, Communication & Collaboration, Assessment and Accessibility.

 For more hand-on remote teaching help, try our Remote SchoolWorks program!

 To help build connections with students, learn about their needs and support them no matter if they are in class or at home, consider creating a general “Check-in” form that learners can submit at any time if they have questions about assignments or want to connect for any other reason.
 Provide opportunities for students to practice accessing the form, for example as an exit ticket.
 These practice opportunities help learners begin to independently access the form and self-direct their learning.

 Providing students (and parents/guardians) with voice means students will feel valued as a learner in your classroom.

 2. Communication & Collaboration

 Consider how you are communicating with parents and guardians – as well as how other members of the grade team and/or department team are communicating.
 Where can efforts be coordinated in order to communicate cohesively and meaningfully as parents and guardians become accustomed to “looking out for” that communication weekly, bi-weekly or monthly.
 One way to live this out may be to create a 1-page newsletter that provides an overview of updates.
 The newsletter can follow a similar template each week such as: